About this project

 Ngāpuhi, Ngāti Tūwharetoa, Te Rarawa

-Ngāti Kaharau & Ngāti Hau
+Ngāti Kaharau, Ngāti Hau

 Dallas King

-Raised in a whānau who honours the traditional methodologies of passing on ancestral knowledge, King went on to study, taking a keen interest in Science, Environment, Governance & Business stating that it presented opportunities to consider Te Ao Māori concepts & science from conventional points of view.
-As a statutory provider she became Aotearoa’s youngest Education Commissioner pioneering new pathways for wāhine Māori in an otherwise European & male dominated governance sector.
-She remains active providing advice & expertise to the private & public sectors here and across the world promoting indigenous knowledge systems as a sustaining basis for systemic & responsive transformation.
+Dallas King, kaikōrero for Ngāti Kaharau and Ngāti Hau hapū in Hokianga, works to advance the representation of communities in decision-making processes.
+Raised in a whānau who honour the traditions of passing on ancestral knowledge, Dallas undertook higher education, with a keen interest in environment, governance and business.
+This study provided opportunities for her to consider Te Ao Māori concepts alongside conventional scientific perspectives.
+As a statutory provider she became Aotearoa’s youngest Education Commissioner pioneering new pathways for wāhine Māori in an otherwise Pākeha male dominated governance sector.
+She remains active providing advice and expertise to the private and public sectors here and across the world, promoting Indigenous knowledge systems for systemic and responsive transformation.
+Dallas is an advocate for tikanga Māori and te mana o te taiao within Te Tai Tokerau, especially with regard to wai.
+She continues to walk alongside her elders as knowledge holders and practitioners, learning and sharing kōrero tuku iho and mahi tirotiro (observing signs within the living world).

 Ngāti Rangi ki Ngāwha